-- Botanists: These studies are all about plant species, their surroundings and living environment.
+- Botanists: These studies are all about plant species, their surroundings and their living environment.

-The Sport, Recreation and Fitness sub-sector includes sporting activities, sport federations, the operation and management of sporting facilities, clubs and sports academies, the promotion and management of sporting events and activities both motorised and non motorised, amusement parks, recreational and cultural activities, operation & management of recreation parks, beaches, fairs, shows and facilities, and the operation and management of health & wellbeing centres including hydros, spas and fitness centres.
+The Sport, Recreation and Fitness sub-sector includes sporting activities, sports federations, the operation and management of sporting facilities, clubs and sports academies, the promotion and management of sporting events and activities both motorised and non-motorised, amusement parks, recreational and cultural activities, operation & management of recreation parks, beaches, fairs, shows and facilities, and the operation and management of health & wellbeing centres including hydros, spas and fitness centres.

-Work opportunities may be found in sport clubs; sport federations and academies; fitness establishments (gyms); high performance centres; local, provincial and national government; education institutions such as schools; universities; associations and recreation clubs.
+Work opportunities may be found in sports clubs; sports federations and academies; fitness establishments (gyms); high-performance centres; local, provincial and national government; education institutions such as schools; universities; associations and recreation clubs.

 Careers in the sector offer exciting opportunities for income generation as well as creative expression and are open to anyone with talent & creativity.

-Below are some of the career options within the sector:
+Below are some of the career options within the arts sector: